cucapra/pollen/slow_odgi/README.md

 4	3	1
 ```
 That is,
-1. A _header_ that twice lists the highest-numbered segments, and then lists the total number of entries in the matrix below.
+1. A _header_ that twice lists the highest-numbered segment, and then lists the total number of entries in the matrix below.
 2. Rows that indicate adjacency.
 Each row ends with `1`.
 Observe, further:
 	- Each link triggers two adjacencies; e.g., the presence of `L 1 + 2 +` was enough to add both `1 2` and `2 1` to the matrix.
 	- The direction of link traversal did not matter; the fact that `L 1 + 3 -` pointed at the "reverse" handle of segment 3 did not have any effect in the matrix representation.